wp-plugins/share-bar-for-mobile/readme.txt

 1.0 version release

-1.1 Register to errnio directly from the plugin's settings page
+1.1 Register to errnio directly from the plugin settings page

 == Upgrade Notice ==